sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 With the right technology on hand, you can greatly extend the number of creatures you can affect and the distance at which you can do so, even on a galactic scale.

-Once youíve used this ability, you must finish a short or long rest before you can do so again.
+Once you√≠ve used this ability, you must finish a short or long rest before you can do so again.

 Security Clearance

 Governments and military organizations trust you with their most guarded secrets.
-With a few phone calls to the right people, you can make a Prestige check to obtain a high-level security clearance, granting you access to data such as the location of a top-secret military installation, the blueprints of The Fleetís capital ship, or the medical files of the Emperor.
+With a few phone calls to the right people, you can make a Prestige check to obtain a high-level security clearance, granting you access to data such as the location of a top-secret military installation, the blueprints of The Fleet√≠s capital ship, or the medical files of the Emperor.
 Organizations hostile to you will never knowingly issue you a security clearance.
 Under most circumstances, your security clearance expires after 2 days.
-Once youíve used this ability, you must wait a week before you can do so again.
+Once you√≠ve used this ability, you must wait a week before you can do so again.

 Thousand-Foot View

-You can survey the broad strokes of a military campaign to pinpoint an enemyís weak spot.
+You can survey the broad strokes of a military campaign to pinpoint an enemy√≠s weak spot.
 This survey takes the duration of a long rest and might involve reviewing stacks of field reports, analyzing thousands of AI-generated combat simulations, or simply pushing a few small-scale models across a replica battlefield.
-At the end of the long rest (which you still benefit from normally), you uncover a fatal flaw in your enemyís organization, such as an easily
+At the end of the long rest (which you still benefit from normally), you uncover a fatal flaw in your enemy√≠s organization, such as an easily

-disrupted supply line or a shield generator theyíve left undefended.
+disrupted supply line or a shield generator they√≠ve left undefended.

 The Narrator determines the nature of the information you uncover.
-Your stratagem is often time sensitive, and even if you act on it, thereís no guarantee the plan will succeed.
-Once youíve used this ability in a campaign, you canít do so again until the specifics of the campaign youíre analyzing significantly change.
+Your stratagem is often time sensitive, and even if you act on it, there√≠s no guarantee the plan will succeed.
+Once you√≠ve used this ability in a campaign, you can√≠t do so again until the specifics of the campaign you√≠re analyzing significantly change.

 ##### Never Surrender

-Even a mortal wound canít stop you from fightingóat least for a while.
-At 20th level, when you take damage that reduces you to 0 hit points but doesnít kill you, you donít fall unconscious and can continue acting normally.
+Even a mortal wound can√≠t stop you from fighting√≥at least for a while.
+At 20th level, when you take damage that reduces you to 0 hit points but doesn√≠t kill you, you don√≠t fall unconscious and can continue acting normally.
 You still make death saving throws at the start of your turn, suffer death saving throws whenever you take damage, and die after three failed death saving throws.
 If you are stabilized during this time, you remain conscious, but fall unconscious after 1 minute if you do not regain at least 1 hit point.

 ##### Drills